National Express operates safe, reliable, convenient and good value mass transit services.

 National Express generates revenue from two principal sources.
-The Group engages in multi-year contracts with bodies such as school boards in North America or local authorities in Spain and Morocco and these make up 48% of revenue.
+The Group engages in multi-year contracts with bodies such as school boards in North America or local authorities in Spain and Morocco and these make up 50% of revenue.
 Revenue is generated either on a per mile/kilometre basis, or per route travelled.
-The Group generates a further 38% of revenue through ticket sales to the public, such as in the UK bus and coach businesses, coach and some bus services in Spain and Morocco, and the German rail business.
+The Group generates a further 37% of revenue through ticket sales to the public, such as in the UK bus and coach businesses, coach and some bus services in Spain and Morocco, and the German Rail business.
 In these, National Express is marketing the product and taking revenue risk.
-Concession revenue from local authorities in the UK, Spain and Germany delivers 3% of Group revenue with charter/private hire contributing a further 6%.
-The remaining 4% is from other revenue streams such as on-board entertainment, SMS alerts, booking fees and advertising.
+Concession revenue from local authorities in the UK, Spain and Germany delivers 4% of Group revenue with charter/private hire contributing a further 6%.
+The remaining 3% is from other revenue streams such as on-board entertainment, SMS alerts, booking fees and advertising.

 The Group uses technology to support its revenue growth.
-Our Revenue Management Systems (‘RMS’) enable us to segment our customer offer through a better understanding of customer needs and purchasing behaviour to drive revenue through differential pricing depending on time of journey, ticket type, buying channel etc. Our customer facing apps support our customers in getting the product they need at a price they can afford.
+Our Revenue Management system (RMS) enables us to segment our customer offer through a better understanding of customer needs and purchasing behaviour to drive revenue through differential pricing depending on time of journey, ticket type, buying channel etc. Our websites and apps support our customers in getting the product they need at a price they can afford.

 Converting it to profit

 National Express margins are industry leading.
 We focus on delivering operational excellence in all we do.
 Sophisticated network optimisation is a key factor.
 We optimise peak vehicle requirements and loading factors through review and redesign of our networks, reducing the cost of delivering a high quality service to our customers.
 We use scheduling software to allow optimisation of routes and asset usage in our student transportation and transit markets in North America.
 Our diversity and scale are an important factor in managing indirect costs, enabling us to optimise cost and quality across the Group’s supply base.

 Delivering cash flow